gleblebedev/ZeroExpectationRolePlayingSystem/README.md

 ![normal_distribution](docs/images/normal_distribution_0_1.png)

 Simplified normal distribution is used for skill checks and the full formula is used to calculate outcome, like amount of damage.

+# Normal Distributed Dice

+In the following text let's assume that dice we roll is a magical device that produce a random value with normal distribution.
+The result of such dice roll could be any number and isn't descrir

 # Dice rolls and Skill checks